 Sometimes – improper file permissions in WordPress cause a white screen of death issue in WordPress.

 As WSoD problems leave no tracks behind, you need to see if file permissions in WordPress are set correctly.
-However, changes in permissions don’t usually occur; though they occur when 3rd party scripts, plugins, or app integrations are performed.
+However, changes in permissions don’t usually occur, though they occur when third-party scripts, plugins, or app integrations are performed.

 Here is how to check and correct file permission issues in WordPress.

-If possible, log into Hosting cPanel and navigate to Hosting -> cPanel options -> File Manager.
-Here – you can see each file with permissions, as shown in the screenshot below.
+Log into Hosting cPanel and navigate to Hosting -> cPanel options -> File Manager.
+You can see each file with permissions, as shown in the screenshot below.

 Here – you need to change file permissions for directories, files, and the wp-config.php file – 775 or 755, 664 or 644, and 660, 600, or 644 – respectively.